JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

 - Do not use `object` but `class` for implementation.
 [More details](using_kotlin.md#object-vs-class)
 - Do not use `companion object` to avoid excessive classloading/initialization when the extension class is loaded.
   Use top-level declarations or objects instead.
 [More details](using_kotlin.md#companion-object-extensions)

-> If an extension instance needs to "opt out" in certain scenarios, it can throw [`ExtensionNotApplicableException`](%gh-ic%/platform/extensions/src/com/intellij/openapi/extensions/ExtensionNotApplicableException.java) in its constructor.

 </procedure>